ChaitanyaGadde/unified-resource-services/README.md

-# Welcome to SPICE Data
+# Welcome to unified resources
-Test-data provider for SPICE.
+all in one stop